Najmul-Huda70/Problem-Solve/README.md

-Problem-Solve Repository
+## Problem-Solve Repository

 Welcome to the Problem-Solve repository!
-This repository contains solutions to problems I have solved over the past year while studying BSc Hon's in CSE at Sheikh Hasina University, Netrokona (proposed name: Netrokona University).
+This repository contains solutions to problems I have solved over the past year while studying BSc Hon's in CSE at Netrokona University, Netrokona.

-About Me
+# About Me

 Name: Najmul Huda